Crater Lake: Recreation

 Located 90 km north of the city of Klamath Falls and 100 km northeast of Medford, Crater Lake can be reached from U.S. Route 97 on the east, on the southwest by Highway 62, and on the northwest by Highway 138.
 Crater Lake and the remnants of Mount Mazama can be seen from Rim Drive, a 33 mi road that surrounds the caldera, which is the only part within the Crater Lake National Park where vehicles are permitted.
 The Garfield Peak Trail, which runs 1.5 mi east from the Crater Lake Lodge, offers views from 1900 ft above the lake's surface, with Mount Shasta visible 125 mi southward.
 Another trail runs for 2.5 mi from Rim Drive's eastern edge to Mount Scott, which offers views of central and southern Oregon such as the Three Sisters located 80 mi north of Mazama and Mount Thielsen, also to the north.
-The Cleetwood trail leads for 1 mi down the northern flank of the caldera rim, eventually reaching Cleetwood Cove where boat trips run from late June or early July throughout the summer season to Wizard Island.
+The Cleetwood Cove Trail leads for 1 mi down the northern flank of the caldera rim, eventually reaching Cleetwood Cove where boat trips run from late June or early July throughout the summer season to Wizard Island.
 Wizard Island can be climbed, offering views of Crater Lake.

-Swimming is permitted in Crater Lake, but the only legal and safe way to get to the shore is by following Cleetwood Cove trail and people can enter the water from there.
+Swimming is permitted in Crater Lake, but the only legal and safe way to get to the shore is by following Cleetwood Cove Trail, and people can enter the water from there.
 Other activities include fishing and a 2-hour boat tour around the lake provided by a Park Ranger from Crater Lake National Park.

+As of 2026, the Cleetwood Cove Trail and Marina are closed for a three-year National Park Service rehabilitation project.
+Accordingly, lakeshore access, swimming, and public boat tours are suspended through the 2028 summer season.

 As the region lies within a national park area, collecting rocks within the vicinity is prohibited unless a permit is obtained.
 The park's facilities lie at Rim Village, at the southern edge of the caldera.
 Lodging and camping facilities open during the summer season between May and October.
 No lodges, gas stations, or camping areas remain open from October through late May.
 Popular activities within Crater Lake National Park include biking, fishing, cross-country skiing, and snowshoeing.